 The Purple Matano Crab is a beautiful deep purple crab that is fully aquatic and has plenty of personality!

 The Purple Matano Crab (Syntripsa matannensis) is a fully aquatic freshwater crab that is relatively new to the aquarium hobby.
 As its name states, it is native to Lake Matano in the Sulawesi lake system of Indonesia.
 There are very few truly aquatic freshwater crabs, so we are very excited to offer this crab for your home aquarium!

-Care for the Purple Matano Crab is nearly identical to the very popular Panther Crab (Parathelphusa pantherina), although the Purple Matano Crab seems to be generally smaller and less aggressive.
+Care for the Purple Matano Crab is nearly identical to the very popular Panther Crab (Parathelphusa pantherina).
+Like all predatory crabs and crayfish, they can try to eat fish and other inverts like snails and shrimp.
 Like all Sulawesi animals, it requires water with a much higher pH and temperature than many other freshwater animals.
 It is fairly hardy and undemanding as long as these conditions are met.
 Like nearly all crabs, it is an opportunistic, omnivorous scavenger that requires a varied diet of mostly meaty foods such as sinking pellets and frozen foods such as bloodworms.
 The Purple Matano Crab is territorial and must be provided with multiple hiding places, especially when kept with others of its kind.
-It can be safely kept with some active fish species, but there is no guarantee that it will not attempt to prey on sluggish or sleeping fish.
+It can be safely kept with some active fast moving fish species, but there is no guarantee that it will not attempt to prey on sluggish or sleeping fish.
 As far as we know, it has not yet been bred in captivity on a widespread basis.